notawakestudio/NUSConnect-Docs/docs/TestingGuide.md

 to our [Continuous Integration section](DevOpsGuide#continuous-integration) to find out more on how we perform testing with the help of Github Actions.

+---

 ## **System Test**

 > Take the whole system and test it against the system specifications.

 As we are the sole developers of the entire application, we will function as QA engineers to ensure the system is functioning properly and fails gracefully.

+Test cases:

+- The website should be performant under reasonable load (500 users requesting for the webpages within a span of 3 seconds)
+   - Input: load the homepage using Jmeter with the above specifications.
+   - Expected behavior: respond code 200 and report showing pages are loaded successfully.

 #TODO (More details to be added)